The Chosen Few -- Lectionary Reflection for Pentecost 18A

 Wedding receptions these days are getting increasingly elaborate and expensive.
 Many couples first book the reception hall and then go looking for a church or chapel (and accompanying officiant) to fit their reception date.
 Of course with such affairs, you have to be selective in whom you invite.
 And if someone somehow manages to slip in uninvited, that person probably will be quickly disinvited (cast out).

 As Jesus once again tells a parable of the kingdom, he compares it to a wedding banquet thrown by the king for his son.
 The king sends out invitations, but everyone invited rejects the offer.
 Now when the king sends an invite, you had better have a good reason for saying no. Thinking that they might not understand how great a celebration this is, he sends out another invite, this time detailing the menu (including the fatted calf).
 Again the invitees refuse the invitation, but this time things escalate.
-Not only do they refuse to come, they mock the invitation and therefore the king and his son.
+Not only do they refuse to come, but they also mock the invitation and therefore the king and his son.
 Some of them return home or to work, to that which they believe is more important than the son’s wedding.
 But some of those invited go even further and mistreat and even kill the messengers.
 The response here parallels that described in the previous parable of the landowner and those tending the vineyard (Matthew 21:33-46).
 Who might the messengers be?
 Could it be that Jesus has the prophets of old – along with John the Baptist in mind?
 After all, the prophets rarely were received with gladness.

 What comes next should be disturbing.
 As Jesus tells it, the king (God?) is so enraged by the way his servants are treated in the rejection of the invitation, that he sends in the troops to burn the city and annihilate the offenders.
-This is scorched earth policy.
+This is a scorched earth policy.
 Now, the refusal to come, along with the treatment of the king’s servants would be seen as an act of treason.
 Treason, of course, can’t be left unpunished.
 As is often true in warfare, punishment is meted out indiscriminately.
 That is, everyone in the village suffers and dies.
 That was true then and is often true today.
 We know of the massacres inflicted on offending peoples by the likes of Bashar al-Assad or a Saddam Hussein, but our side has its share of such offenses as well.
 We often refer to this as collateral damage.

 The point here, according to Jesus, is that those invited have shown themselves to be unworthy of even living, and therefore deserving punishment.
 For those of us who insist that Jesus preaches a gospel of love, this parable poses problems.
 It describes divine wrath and judgment.
 This isn’t “Old Testament” stuff; this isn’t even Revelation.
 This is Jesus telling parables of the Kingdom and judgment stands at the center of the story.
 So, what do we make of this?
 How do we make sense of a gospel of grace and mercy and a message of judgment with punishment?